Posts Tagged ‘blood sugar level’

 Swiss Chard the Blood Sugar Regulation

 The reason Swiss Chard is so colorful is because it is one of the most antioxidant-rich foods on the planet.
-Swiss Chard is an excellent source of blood-sugarnutrition that includes a lot of vitamins and minerals.
+Swiss Chard is an excellent source of nutrition that includes a lot of vitamins and minerals.

 It contains syringic acid which help to regulate blood sugar levels.
 If you have been diagnosed with diabetes, you should drink the juice of Swiss Chard.